rmill3/obj8/README.md

 # obj8
 Objective 8 includes:
-  VAT calculator
+  VAT calculator,
-  Darts for 1
+  Darts for 1, and
   Snake eyes for X